Overview

 If your income changes

-If your household income has changed by 10% or more, the Trillium Drug Program will recalculate your deductible on request.
+If your household’s income has changed by 10% or more, you can ask the Trillium Drug Program to recalculate your household deductible.

 How to get a 3 month supply